-Jackfruit adds tenderness, moisture, and a pull-apart texture to these incredible seitan-based vegan ribs.
+Jackfruit adds moisture and a pull-apart texture to these incredible seitan-based vegan ribs.
 No one will believe they are fat-free!

 Since adding jackfruit to my basic BBQ ribs recipe requires an additional cooking step, I saved a little time and bother by making them totally in the oven–no need to get out the grill.
 And because jackfruit adds so much tenderness, I was able to skip the nut butter, so there is no added fat in these ribs, yet they’re a little more filling than basic ribs.

-- 10 ounces young green jackfruit (1 20-ounce can), rinsed and drained
+- 10 ounces young green jackfruit packed in water or brine, (1 20-ounce can) rinsed and drained

 - 1/4 cup barbecue sauce